A good price and demand are maintained for scallop meat in local and international markets.

 The desirable ‘meat’ of the scallop is the animal’s adductor muscle.
 Processing scallops involves ‘shucking’ (removing the adductor muscle from the shell) and trimming back to the white meat by removing the white (male) or coral-coloured (female) roe sac.

-At one time all scallops were landed whole and processed ashore, however, for the past 30 years they have usually been processed at sea and landed as high-quality frozen meats.
+Scallops are processed at sea and landed as high-quality frozen meats.
 Small quantities of scallops may be left ‘roe-on’ or half shell (when meat is still attached to one valve) to supply the gourmet seafood market.

 Nearly all the scallop catch is exported to Asia, via the Hong Kong markets.
 Some scallops are sold on the local and Australian markets, but are usually considered a luxury item.